epam/sitecore-headless-commerce-accelerator/readme.md

 ### Known issues of the sitecre commerce server installation

 * `The service cannot accept control messages at this time.
 (Exception from HRESULT: 0x80070425)` To resolve the issue follow the link to [StackOverflow](https://sitecore.stackexchange.com/questions/12870/the-service-cannot-accept-control-messages-at-this-time-while-installing-sitec).
-Before you start the installation proccess from the begining you have to delete the folders created by the failed commerce server installation procces (i.e. sitecoreCatalogItemsScope, sitecoreCustomersScope, sitecoreOrdersScope from solr_root_folder/server/solr).
+Before you start the installation process from the beginning you have to delete the folders created by the failed commerce server installation process (i.e. sitecoreCatalogItemsScope, sitecoreCustomersScope, sitecoreOrdersScope from solr_root_folder/server/solr).

 ----
 ### Bootstrapping the sitecore commerce server